cfoust/seedbank/README.md

 `sb download {uid}` downloads an archive.

+As with `git`, you do not have to provide the full uid in to reference an individual archive, but only enough bytes for the reference to be ambiguous.

 All local archives are saved in the (`.gitignore`d) `archives` folder in the seebank repository.

 ## Why target Python2?